 In addition to the federal aid programs open to all US residents, Alabama residents have exclusive access to the following grant programs:

-- Alabama Student Assistance Program (ASAP): $300-$5000; Need-based; Almost all schools in Alabama participate in this program.
+- Alabama Student Assistance Program (ASAP): Almost all schools in Alabama participate in this program.
 It provides need-based aid equaling $300-$5,000 to qualifying applicants.
-You can apply by filling out the FAFSA
+You can apply by filling out the FAFSA.

 - Alabama National Guard Education Assistance Program: This program is for active members of the Alabama National Guard.
 It provides need-based aid of up to $2,000 per year.

-- Police Officer’s and Firefighters Survivors Educational Assistance Program (POFSEAP): Unlimited amount to cover tuition, fees, books and supplies; Not need-based; For dependents and spouses of Alabama police officers and firefighters killed in the line of duty
+- Police Officer’s and Firefighters Survivors Educational Assistance Program (POFSEAP): This program covers the tuition, fees, books, and supplies of dependents and spouses of Alabama police officers and firefighters killed in the line of duty.

-As you check sites like Fastweb.com for financial aid that doesn’t have to be repaid, you will discover thousands of scholarships, including those open to all US residents, students living in the southern states, students of a specified race, religion, gender and so on.
+You can also check sites like Fastweb.com for other forms of financial aid that don’t have to be repaid.
+There are thousands of scholarship possibilities to discover, including those open to all US residents, students living in the southern states, students of a specified race, religion, or gender, and so on.

 You can also look for scholarships only open to residents of Alabama or students wishing to attend school in Alabama, such as these: